Tutorial of Fourier and Hankel transforms for ultrafast optics: Spectral Fourier transform

 \subsection{Important correct application of the Fourier-transform convention}

 Many physics equations are derived by assuming that the phase follows $\left(k_zz-\omega t\right)$, which implies that the Fourier transform in physics ($c_s=1$) has a different convention from that in mathematics ($c_s=-1$).
-For example in the unidirectional pulse propagation equation of a $\chi^{(3)}$ nonlinear process:
+For example in the single-spatial-mode unidirectional pulse propagation equation of an electronic-only $\chi^{(3)}$ nonlinear process \cite{Chen2024a}:

-where the explanation of notations can be found in \cite{Chen2024a}.
-Its derivation can be found in the supplement of \cite{Chen2024} and we can see that $A_p$ results from
+whose derivation can be found in the supplement of \cite{Chen2024}.
+In the derivation, we can see that the field $A$ results from

-where $A_p$ represents the envelope of the analytic signal of the real-valued electric field $\vec{\mathbb{E}}(\vec{r},t)$.
+where $A$ represents the frequency-offset part of the analytic signal of the real-valued electric field $\vec{\mathbb{E}}(\vec{r},t)$. $\Omega=\omega-\omega_0$.
 Some might rewrite it in the time domain (with a narrowband assumption with Taylor-series expansion around center frequency $\omega_0$) as

 intending to be free from spectral computations.
 Still, terms with $i\partial_TA(z,T)$ that results from $\Omega A(z,\Omega)$ are related to the convention of Fourier transform with $c_s=1$:

 As a result, it is crucial to apply the correct Fourier-transform convention.
 Since DFT depends only on the numerical sampling, but not on the actual time or frequency, the DFT with $c_s=-1$ is equivalent to the inverse DFT with $c_s=1$, if we ignore their Fourier-transform constants here.
 In nonlinear optics, it follows the physical convention, so numerically it relies on the mathematics-convention inverse DFT (inverse DFT with $c_s=-1$, or MATLAB's $\ifft$) for Fourier-transform into the spectral domain and mathematics-convention DFT (MATLAB's $\fft$) for inverse-Fourier-transform into the temporal domain.
 Some might think that, in numerical computations, the wrong use of Fourier-transform convention simply creates a signal that is a complex conjugate of the correct one, ``both following the same pulse propagation equation.''
 Since the analytic signal, or its envelope, is generally complex-valued, the spectral signal transformed with $\fft$ is not a complex conjugate of the spectral signal transformed with $\ifft$: $\frac{1}{C_{\mathfrak{F}_D}}\mathfrak{F}_D[\cdot]\neq\left(\frac{1}{C_{\mathfrak{IF}_D}}\mathfrak{F}_D^{-1}[\cdot]\right)^{\ast}$ (Fig.~\ref{fig:FT_convention_importance}).
 Note that although a real-valued signal satisfies the complex-conjugate relation: $\frac{1}{C_{\mathfrak{F}_D}}\mathfrak{F}_D[A^{\mathbb{R}}]=\left(\frac{1}{C_{\mathfrak{IF}_D}}\mathfrak{F}_D^{-1}[A^{\mathbb{R}}]\right)^{\ast}$ [$A(z=0)=A^{\mathbb{R}}\in\mathbb{R}$], it becomes complex-valued during pulse propagation and violates the relation.
 Since $A(z,\Omega)$ is the envelope centering around $\omega_0$ [Fig.~\ref{fig:DFT_Omega}(b)], the wrong convention represents the field of the reversed frequency sign $A(z,-\Omega)$ that should not follow the same pulse propagation equation as $A(z,\Omega)$.
 For example, the dispersion term $\beta(\omega)$ [Eqs.~(\ref{eq:UPPE} and (\ref{eq:GMMNLSE}))] should be reversed around $\omega_0$ as well: